wouterdebie/i2cssh/README.md

 - Better release process (homebrew update after new release)
 - Proper handling of resizing and full screen when the window is too small for the amount of rows or columns.

+## NOTE (fall 2022)

+I finally took some time to rewrite `i2cssh` in python.
+For a while now Iterm2 has had a python API that allows you to automate a bunch of stuff.
+This python implementation uses that API to do the same thing as the original ruby script.
+This should make this app more maintainable, since it doesn't rely on any weird AppleScript bindings and emitting key codes.
+Secondly, it should be quite a bit faster in generating the ssh windows.

+I've regained new interest, so if you find a bug, please report!
+Make sure to include your configuration!

 ## Contributing to i2cssh

 I know that `i2cssh` doesn't have all the functionality of csshX, but either let me know what you really need or fork, hack and create a pull request.